Mesothelioma Updated Medically Reviewed 8 min read

 Mesothelioma Misdiagnosis: 22.6% Missed

-22.6% of mesothelioma patients are initially misdiagnosed.
-Learn common conditions it's confused with and why second opinions matter.
+Up to a quarter of mesothelioma cases are first misdiagnosed.
+Learn the conditions it's confused with and why a second opinion matters.

 Key Facts